About Circling Europe

-The following are our values for working… They can be summed up as wanting to live the Five Principles.
+The following are our values and ethics for working… They can be summed up as wanting to live the Five Principles.

 - When in a meeting, we reveal the truth of what we feel in the moment even when it seems inconvenient, slows down the decision, or contradicts what we or others have just spoken.
 (I’m frustrated by you…)

 - At the same time, it sometimes looks like drawing a strict boundary and prioritizing getting a certain action done (Hold on, I’ve got to put out some fires right now, let’s connect on this tomorrow).

 - It can also mean being open to new insights and changing opinions spontaneously.
 (I no longer feel that way at all, and I totally get what you’re saying)